Man at Computer

 For investors who only invest in stocks and ETFs, you can create a free watchlist on Stock Analysis (the site you are currently on) and add your portfolio holdings, how many shares you own, and your cost basis, then let our site do the rest:

 You'll find all of our analysis, analyst ratings, and data related to your holdings.
-You will also have a portfolio summary and a newsfeed with the latest headlines affecting your stocks:
+You will also have a portfolio summary and a newsfeed with the latest news about your stocks:

 If you'd like to track specific data or if there are certain metrics you pay special attention to, you can create a custom view to fit your exact needs: